embium/solverecaptchas/README.rst

 Playwright nonoCAPTCHA
 ===========

-An async Python library to automate solving ReCAPTCHA v2 by audio using Playwright.
+An async Python library to automate solving ReCAPTCHA v2 using Playwright.

 Disclaimer